 - Describe a time you did not meet expectations and what impact the experience had on you.

 - If you wrote a letter to yourself to be opened in 20 years, what would it say?

 Stetson University values academic achievement, commitment to personal values, leadership, talent, character and initiative above standardized testing.
 Therefore, submitting standardized test results for admission consideration is optional.
 Score-optional consideration is an alternative for applicants who feel that their test scores don't adequately reflect their level of academic achievement and/or accurately predict their potential.
-However, if you feel that your test scores are a good reflection of your ability, send them to the Office of Admission and they will be considered along with your other supporting materials.
-In most instances, applicants choose to submit their test scores.
+However, if you feel that your test scores are a good reflection of your ability, we are happy to use them for admission consideration along with your other supporting materials.

 Stetson University's testing codes are 0756 (ACT) and 5630 (SAT).